National Film Board of Canada: Theatrical documentaries

 A collaboration with the Canadian Film Centre on a theatrical documentary development program.
-First launched in January 2009, the program has led to the production of Sarah Polley’s Stories We Tell, Yung Chang‘s The Fruit Hunters and Su Rynard’s The Messenger.
+First launched in January 2009, the program has led to the production of Sarah Polley’s Stories We Tell, Yung Chang‘s The Fruit Hunters and Su Rynard's The Messenger.
 In May 2015, the CFC and NFB announced a new version of the program entitled the NFB/CFC Creative Doc Lab.

-NFB structure
+Structure

 Branches and studios

 As of 2015, the NFB is organized along the following branches: